 King strips Cadbury of its Royal Warrant – 170 years after it was first awarded

+King Charles strips Cadbury of its Royal Warrant – 170 years after it was first awarded

 Cadbury’s Bournville chocolates were famously a favourite of the late Queen Elizabeth II